andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |MOVE_TO_PARAGRAPH_START   |Moves the caret to the beginning of the paragraph at caret
 |MOVE_UP                   |Moves the caret one visual text line up
 |MOVE_WORD_LEFT            |Moves the caret one word left (previous word if LTR, next word if RTL)
-|MOVE_WORD_NEXT            |Moves the caret to the beginning of the next word, or next paragraph if at the start of an empty paragraph
+|MOVE_WORD_NEXT_BEG        |Moves the caret to the beginning of the next word, or next paragraph if at the start of an empty paragraph
 |MOVE_WORD_NEXT_END        |Moves the caret to the end of the next word
 |MOVE_WORD_PREVIOUS        |Moves the caret to the beginning of previous word
 |MOVE_WORD_RIGHT           |Moves the caret one word right (next word if LTR, previous word if RTL)